Getting help

 During exercise sessions our Teaching Assistants (TAs) will be on hand to help you.
 To make sure everyone get help in turn we use the Lab Queue, which you will find in the A+ menu on the left.
 (Note that you have to be signed in to A+ and a student on the course to join the queue.)

 The lab queue opens when a new lab session starts (or a few minutes early).
 Pick the current exercise session and click ‘Join Queue’.
 The teaching assistants will come to help you.
+Some lab sessions will also allow you to pick a preferred language – over the default, which is English – when you join the queue.
+If a teaching assistant speaking that language is free to help you they will come, but otherwise we’ll help you in English.

 If there is another exercise session scheduled after the current one in the same classroom, the queue is usually transferred automatically.